NHSDigital/dtos-cohort-manager/docs/user-guides/Git_branching-strategies.md

 In Cohort Manager, we would also need to consider how Git Flow would fit in with our current CI/CD pipeline, particularly on how container images are built and the ability to push un-merged changes to Azure via the DevTest workflow, and whether accommodating these factors would require significant changes to our existing processes.

-## Potential Alternative: GitHub Flow with Release Branches
+## Recommended Alternative: GitHub Flow with Release Branches

 An alternative approach that combines elements of both GitHub Flow and Git Flow is to use GitHub Flow for feature development and pull requests, but also incorporate release branches to provide a backstop for releases and allow for hotfixes if needed.
 This approach allows for the simplicity and collaboration of GitHub Flow while also providing the structure and stability of release branches.

+Adopting it would require the least amount of change from exiting merging patterns, and also allow us to maintain our existing CI/CD pipeline with minimal changes, while still providing the benefits of release branches for managing releases and hotfixes.

 ### Example GitHub Flow with Release Branches Workflow